Digitale-Gardermoen/citrix-launcher/README.md

-# citrix-launcher
+# Citrix Launcher
-A .Net application for launching Citrix connections based on DHCP address.
+A .NET application for launching Citrix connections based on DHCP address.

+# Install
+TODO